How to Start a Blog from Scratch and Make Money (6 Steps)

 If there are lots of well-established and authoritative websites in that niche, and maybe big newspapers featured on the first page, that means competition is likely very hard.

-On the other hand, if there are smaller blogs showing up, and perhaps forum or Quora posts, Facebook or Pinterest pages, that means competition is not that hard and you should be able to rank on the first page with a solid blog post.
+On the other hand, if smaller blogs are showing up, and perhaps forum or Quora posts, Facebook or Pinterest pages, that means competition is not that hard and you should be able to rank on the first page with a solid blog post.

 How can it be monetized?

-If you are starting a blog from scratch with the aim of making it profitable and turning it into a blogging business, then it is a good idea to think about what monetization options you have available.
+If you are starting a blog from scratch intending to make it profitable and turn it into a blogging business, then it is a good idea to think about what monetization options you have available.

 Step 2.
 Pick a name and register a domain